 Build Automation Workflows and Orchestration

-Automation should behave like a reliable pipeline: predictable triggers, deterministic processing, clear delivery, and measurable verification.
-Start by defining each workflow as a timeline—what kicks it off, which systems transform the data, which template or channel publishes it, and how success is verified.
+Think of automation as a reliable pipeline with predictable triggers, clear delivery, and measurable verification.
+Begin by defining each workflow as a timeline.
+Identify what starts it, which systems change the data, which template or channel publishes it, and how to verify success.
 That structure keeps orchestration maintainable and testable, and it makes rollback and A/B testing straightforward when something goes wrong.

 Practical blueprint plus examples